aqrabminto/test_Attack_Capital/README.md

 # 📱 MediNote Recorder

 A Flutter-based audio recording app with background recording, chunked uploads, and cloud storage support.
-The Assignment: Medical Transcription App
+-Medical Transcription App
-Build a Flutter app that doctors can trust with their patient consultations.
+-Build a Flutter app that doctors can trust with their patient consultations.
-The app records audio during medical visits and streams it to a backend for AI transcription.
+-The app records audio during medical visits and streams it to a backend for AI transcription.
-Sounds simple?
+-Sounds simple?
 Here's the catch—it must work flawlessly when:
-● Doctors get phone calls mid-recording
+-● Doctors get phone calls mid-recording
-● They switch to other apps to check drug databases
-● The hospital WiFi drops out
+-● They switch to other apps to check drug databases -● The hospital WiFi drops out
-● Their phone dies at 60% battery (happens more than you'd think) Core Requirements
+-● Their phone dies at 60% battery (happens more than you'd think) Core Requirements
 1. Real-Time Audio Streaming
 ● Stream audio chunks to backend during recording (not after)